 Think about how you will keep customers coming back to your club.
-Ideally you will gain a reputation for promoting new musicians and DJs and for keeping up with musical developments.
-For many clubs it's essential that the venue remains fashionable, stylish and inviting and this may mean frequent refurbishments and replacement of fixtures and fittings.
+Ideally you will gain a reputation for promoting new musicians and DJs and for keeping up with trends.
+For many clubs it's essential that the venue remains innovative and inviting and this may mean frequent refurbishments and replacement of fixtures and fittings.

 Many clubs have smaller areas which they are prepared to hire out for private parties - and in some cases members of the public or organisations such as college societies can take over the whole club for a really large gathering.
 Think about how much you would charge for private hirings and what the fee would include - for example, you might offer catering facilities such as a buffet.

 In common with the rest of the licensed trade the run up to Christmas and over New Year is often a peak period for night clubs.
 February is likely to be a quieter month and, if many of the customers are students, college holidays are also likely to see a fall in numbers.